BU-IE-360/spring20-mervekiratli/readme.md

+# IE 360 - MERVE GULSUM KIRATLI PROGRESS PAGE

+[HERE](https://bu-ie-360.github.io/spring20-mervekiratli/) in this we site, you can find IE 360 progresses about;
+- IE 360 Homework,
+- IE 360 Term Project

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/BU-IE-360/spring20-mervekiratli/edit/master/index.md) to maintain and preview the content for your website in Markdown files.